LAMA Trust Coin V2 (VLAMA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 LAMA Trust Coin V2 Historical Price

-According to the latest data gathered on LAMA Trust Coin V2 live price page, the current price of LAMA Trust Coin V2 is 0.001070USD.
+According to the latest data gathered on LAMA Trust Coin V2 live price page, the current price of LAMA Trust Coin V2 is 0.001027USD.
 The circulating supply of LAMA Trust Coin V2(VLAMA) is

 In the past 24 hours, LAMA Trust Coin V2 has shown a price movement of